-For every questions concerning administration issues, scholarship, visa, housing : PLEASE refer to the International Student Office of Kedge which is a school’s department here to help you about important and administratives questions like those.
+For any questions concerning administration issues, scholarship, visa, housing, PLEASE refer to the International Student Office of Kedge which is the school’s department here to help you about important and administrative questions like those.

-Note that Melting Potes is just an association of students who are here to welcome you and help you to integrate the associative life of Kedge.
-We do that for FREE (beside the pick up service), it’s only benevol investment and international love 🙂
+Note that Melting Potes is just an society of students who are here to welcome you and help you to integrate the associative life of KEDGE.
+We do that for FREE (beside the pick up service), it’s only a volonteer investment and international love 🙂

-Q: Will my professors speak French or English ?
+Will my professors speak French or English ?

-Public transportation is available throughout the city and its surrounding area : tramways, buses, bikes.
+Public transportation is available throughout the city and its surrounding area : tramways (A,B,C), buses, bike.
 For more information, please go to the explanation part for public transport in this guide.

-– 5 hard copies + 1 soft copy of your passport (you need copies for everything)
+– Bring your passport + 5 photocopies of it + 1 soft copy of your passport (you need copies for everything)

-– 5 hard copies + 1 soft copy of your visa + 1 soft copy
+– Bring your visa + 5 photocopies of it + 1 soft copy of your visa + 1 soft copy

 – 5 passport photos (to save money you can cut out passport size photos out of a regular photo and use them for ID cards, bus cards, etc. just be sure it is the proper size and there is nothing in the background, a white background works best.)
 However, for your residence permit, you will need passport photos in the French format (3.5 x 4.5cm).

-– 2 copies of your credit card, ATM card, Driver’s license, School ID, health
+– 2 photocopies of your credit card, ATM card, Driver’s license, School ID, health

 insurance, etc. just in case your wallet gets stolen or lost.